Dining with Dogs

 “If your dog isn’t well-trained and won’t sit quietly by your side or at a safe distance, don’t bring him,” says Daisy Okas, a spokesperson for the American Kennel Club.
 “He shouldn’t lie in the way of the wait staff, bark, jump on people, beg for food from other patrons’ tables or pull at the leash.”
 Your dog should never stand on a chair or put any part of its body on the table.

 Never Allow the Dog to Eat From Your Plate

 “This is a major faux pas,” Whitmore says.
 “If I don’t have my dish, I’ll ask the restaurant for a plastic cup, and I’ll put that on the floor with food in it.”
 FYI: There are some health reasons to consider if you allow your dog to eat off your plate.
 “There could be different bacterial or intestinal parasites being spread from the dog to the plate,” says Susan Nelson, DVM, assistant professor at Kansas State University Veterinary Teaching Hospital in Manhattan, Kansas.
 “Plus, it just plain grosses people out.”
 Consider this: If you allow your dog to sit on your lap and feed it bites from the table, this sets a bad precedent.
 “This will teach your dog that it’s okay to be fed from a table, and they’ll then learn to beg,” Whitmore says.
 “I set boundaries with my dog.
 His place is by my feet — always.”

-Make Sure You’re Dining In a Safe Place
+Make Sure You’re Dining with Dogs In a Safe Place

 Article written by Author: Lambeth Hochwald